mcRPW/rpw/resources/data/help/pack-library.md

 All commands to work with library are located in the `Library` menu.

-Apart from working with library packs, there is also a command to re-extract MC assets, which you can use after you install some mods into your mods folder, or update the game, and want to see those changes in RPW.
+Apart from working with library packs, there is also a Configure Minecraft Assets dialog located at `Library > Configure Minecraft Assets` where you can choose which Minecraft version to use.
+To inport a new Minecraft version click the new button and select the correct version.
+You will also have the option to include mod files.
+After changing or inporting a new Minecraft version the tree will rebuild so that you will see the assets from that version.